eSuminski/2111PWA/ProjectInformation/P1Requirements.md

 - Backend should be a RESTful web service
     - You may have to a make a non-REST compliant endpoint for login.
 This is normal.
 - AWS postgres RDS should be used to persist information
-- All DAO methods should have at least one test verifying they work
+- All DAO methods should have at least three tests verifying they work
-- All Service methods with logic should have at least one test verifying they work
+- All Service methods with logic should have at least three tests verifying they work
 - There should be logging in the application
 - There should be at minimum a login page, employee homepage, and manager homepage
     - all web pages should have styling applied to them